havemaps/hmwt-documentation/README.md

 For example, if the map is of places, make an effort to provide a narrative or list that describes the places as they are in the map.
 Starting in a spreadsheet helps with the text description process because it makes it easy to directly copy column information into the post editor.
 Make an effort to arrange the place descriptions in a way that will make narrative sense to the reader.

+Find live examples of map text descriptions on [my About page](https://havemapswilltravel.com/about) (click Expand text description) and all of my posts such as [Musandam 2019](https://havemapswilltravel.com/2019/05/15/20190404-musandam/).